whoim2/mavlink-display/README.md

 # mavlink-display
-Arduino/OLED display for Mavlink telemetry
+Arduino / OLED display for Mavlink telemetry

 video for russian users: https://youtu.be/RXbNGYmCdYs